The capital is Rome; it covers an area of 496 square miles (1,285 square kilometres) and had a population of 2.873 million in 2017.

 Did you know that there was a law passed in 1562 which says that all gondolas must be painted black?

 This romantic country grows fruits and vegetables; they also rear cattle, catch fish and produce delicious wine and cheese.

 Its industry consists of tourism, chemicals, wine, textiles, clothing, machinery, iron and steel.

 Italy exports engineering products, production machinery, motor vehicles, transport equipment, textiles and clothing.

-Do you know any interesting facts about Italy that we’ve missed?
-Let us know in the comments section below!
+Do you know any interesting or fun facts about Italy that we’ve missed?
+Share them here in the comments section below!